Before discussing how health insurance works in India, I would like to shed some light on the current position of the health insurance industry.

-Rise of lifestyle diseases , increasing accidents makes health insurance necessary for everyone.
+The rise of lifestyle diseases and increasing accidents makes health insurance necessary for everyone.

-Young people in their 20s should have health insurance cover of at least 3 lakhs.
+Young people in their 20s should have health insurance coverage of at least 3 lakhs.

-Because at a young age chances of illness are low, so the premium will be low.
+Because at a young age chances of illness are low, the premium will be low.

-So having a cover of 3 lakh helps in increasing insurance cover more in coming years when it will be more required.
+So having a cover of 3 lakh helps in increasing insurance coverage more in coming years when it will be more required.

 For a person with a family of 4 or health insurance for aged parents requires more coverage.

-Generally I have seen, for the family of 4, combined insurance cover of 10 lakh is enough.
+Generally, I have seen, that for a family of 4, combined insurance cover of 10 lakh is enough.

 For aged parents, health insurance should cover cardiac surgery and heart diseases because they cost a lot.